-The smallest frame houses up to 24 faders, which allows up to 48 "Channel Faders" within a frame only 784mm (30.9 inches) wide.
-Due to it's compact size, the colour touch screen, keyboard and trackerball need to be housed separately.
+The smallest frame houses up to 24 faders, which allows up to 48 "Channel Faders" within a frame only 784 mm (30.9 inches) wide.
+Due to the compact size, the colour touch screen, keyboard and trackball need to be housed separately.
+There is also no space to fit either a surround spill or joystick panel, though surround images can still be adjusted in other ways.

-32 FADER FRAME TYPICAL LAYOUT
+40 FADER FRAME TYPICAL LAYOUT

-The medium sized frame houses up to 40 faders, which allows up to 80 "Channel Faders" within a frame only 1290mm (50.8 inches)
+The medium sized frame houses up to 40 faders, which allows up to 80 "Channel Faders" within a frame only 1290 mm (50.8 inches) wide.
+Fitting a surround spill and/or joystick panel in the 40 fader frame reduces the frame capacity to a maximum of 32 faders.

-48 FADER FRAME TYPICAL LAYOUT
+56 FADER FRAME TYPICAL LAYOUT